valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 ### Preprocessing

 **Missing Values**
-* view - Upon checking the King County website for a handful of properties, values for these features are indeed missing.
-Since there is only 0.2% missing values, these were defaulted to 0.
+* waterfront - As this has a very weak correlation with price, missing values were defaulted to 0.
-* waterfront - Similar to view, these values are missing on the website too.
-11% of this column were defaulted to 0 (no waterfront access right).
+* view - Since only 0.2% is missing and correlation with price is weak, these were also defaulted to 0.
 * sqft_basement - This was derived by getting the difference between sqft_living and sqft_above.
 * year_renovated - 97% of this column are zeroes and missing values.
 It was assumed that the properties were not renovated.